kennytanggg/THRUX/source/userguide/projectsettings/flagsettings/index-flag_settings.rst

 Equipment Voltage Drop Error
 ----------------------------

-A flag is raised when the Net VD % exceeds the threshold value.
+A flag is raised when the VD% Net exceeds the threshold value.